JRBhat/JRBhat/README.md

   - Build AI/ML solutions for healthcare imaging and clinical workflows.
   - Automate repetitive tasks using scripting and workflow orchestration tools.
 - 🚀 **Currently Exploring**: Computer vision, deep learning, and advanced process automation.
-- 🎯 **Goal**: Collaborate on impactful AI/ML projects, especially in healthcare and imaging.
+- 🎯 **Goal**: All the interesting projects you find here wouldn't have been successful without the support, tips and mentorship of people way smarter than me from other diverse backgrounds.
+I feel both lucky and grateful for having had the chance to collaborate with them.
+That's why I want to stay open for future collaboration on impactful AI/ML/Software projects, especially in healthcare, automation and imaging.
+Feel free to reach out.
+Cheers!

 ---